Looking for best paint pouring color combinations that catch eye, easy to pour and don’t cost an arm and a leg? I’m here for you!

 Dark color + light color + complementary color + metallic

-Example can be: dark navy blue, yellow, orange, gold or copper metallic.
+Examples can be dark navy blue, yellow, orange, gold, or copper metallic.

 Classy Metallic color combo for fluid art

-Black, white, gold and bronze are very simply yet gorgeous color combo for pouring.
+Black, white, gold, and bronze are very simple yet gorgeous color combos for pouring.

 I used this premixed set for this color combination.